-Hailiang Huang is an Instructor in the Analytic and Translational Genetics Unit at Massachusetts General Hospital and an Associated Scientist of the Broad Institute of MIT and Harvard.
-He is also an instructor in the Department of Medicine at Harvard Medical School.
+Hailiang Huang is an Assistant Investigator in the Analytic and Translational Genetics Unit at Massachusetts General Hospital and an Associate Member of the Broad Institute of MIT and Harvard.
+He is also an Assistant Professor in the Department of Medicine at Harvard Medical School.
 The Huang lab can be visited at: https://huanglab.ac.

 Hailiang’s research focuses on the genetics of complex disorders, especially autoimmune and psychiatric disorders.
 He is interested in developing new statistical and analytical methods, and use them to pinpoint and understand the genetic factors driving human complex disorders.
 His studies usually use large-scale omics data from various consortia and public available sources such as UK Biobank, NIH Roadmap, and GTEx.